klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 It's not BetaComp that is combatting Climate Change, it's the climbers that are engaged with BetaComp who are directly or indirectly combatting Climate Change.

-BetaComp's BetaSystem increases the efficiency and effectiveness of Plantbeta.
+BetaComp's BetaSystem increases the efficiency and effectiveness of <envi>Plantbeta</envi>.

 BetaComp keeps Planters fit during their OffSeason so they can return to planting fitter than the year before.